squid-cache/squid-cache.github.io/docs/SquidFaq/TroubleShooting.md

 Since the PID file is normally present when squid is running, the absence of the PID file usually means Squid is not running.
-If you accidentally delete the PID file, Squid will continue running, and you won't be able to send it any signals.
+If you accidentally delete the PID file, Squid will continue running, and you will not be able to send it any signals.

 > :information_source:
     If you accidentally removed the PID file, there are two ways to get